Incremental Computation: What Is the Essence?

-For future work, significant further work is needed to put both high-level abstractions and powerful transformation methods into practice, for developing algorithms and generating programs with both correctness and performance guarantees.
+For future work, significant further effort is needed to put both high-level abstractions and powerful transformation methods into practice, for developing algorithms and generating programs with both correctness and performance guarantees.